 The event featured various game consoles, board games and a virtual reality set.
-Some games were international or vintage.
+Some games, like betend, were international or vintage.
 Students were encouraged to stop by during their free time to check out what all the event had to offer.

 Allison Shepard, an online learning librarian at UT, was the coordinator of the event.
 She is a member of the “American Library Association Games and Gaming Roundtable,” which is a committee that plans events, similar to this one, nationally and internationally.